eserozvataf/cofounder/README.md

 ## Quick start

-Pick an implementation of cofounder listed below:
+Pick an implementation of CoFounder listed below:

 - [node](https://github.com/eserozvataf/cofounder-node)

-Then run `npm install [implementation]` to install cofounder implementation and its dependencies into your project directory.
+Then run `npm install [implementation]` to install CoFounder implementation and its dependencies into your project directory.

 ## Usage